Kojikun1/Enigma-Encrypt-Simple/README.md

 can use Any personal Key Values;

-is a Very simple encription
+its a Very simple encryption

 to Run just open the index.html file